maxwellpeterson/places/README.md

 2. Connect to the Expo client app using your Expo account or the generated QR code

-3. Start editing code, and changes will automatically appear on your mobile device
+3. Start editing code, and changes should update in real-time on your mobile device